124476/124476/README.md

 - A student from Russia

+- First place in the Russian Product Programming Championship 2024

-- Took first place at the Russian Product Programming Championship
+- Third place in the Russian Product Programming Championship 2025

+- Absolute winner of the National Technological Olympiad (NTO) "Software engineering in financial technology" 2026

+- First place was in the Professionals (WorldSkills) Russia "Software solutions for business" 2025

-- The first place was taken by Professionals (WorldSkills) Russia "Software solutions for business"
+- Second place was in the Professionals (WorldSkills) Russia "Software solutions for business" 2024

+- Winner of the National Technological Olympiad (NTO) "Automation of business processes" 2025

+- Winner of the National Technological Olympiad (NTO) "Automation of business processes" 2026

 - Candidate for Master of Sports in Sports programming

 - Graduated with honors from two courses of Yandex Lyceum